 This device is supplied in sterile condition.
-All materials inside the sterile barrier pouch (the delivery system and stent (Figure 2), as well as the tray and pouch liner) are sterile.
+All materials inside the sterile barrier pouch (the delivery system and stent, as shown in Figure 1, as well as the tray and pouch liner) are sterile.
 The external surface of the sterile barrier pouch, as well as the product carton, should not be considered sterile.

-A. DEVICE DESCRIPTION
+A. Device Description

-The LifeStent® 5F Vascular Stent System is designed to deliver a self-expanding stent to the peripheral vasculature via a sheathed delivery system.
-The LifeStent® 5F Vascular Stent System is comprised of the following:
+The LIFESTENT® Vascular Stent System is designed to deliver a self-expanding stent to the peripheral vasculature via a sheathed delivery system.
+The LIFESTENT® Vascular Stent System is comprised of the following:

-An implantable self-expanding nitinol (nickel-titanium) alloy stent, as shown in Figure 1.
+An implantable self-expanding nickel-titanium alloy (nitinol) stent (1), as shown in Figure 1 and Figure 2.
 The stent is a flexible, fine tubular mesh prosthesis, with a helical design, which achieves its unconstrained diameter upon deployment into the target vessel.
 Upon deployment, the stent imparts an outward radial force on the luminal surface of the vessel to establish patency.
-The stent has a total of 12 markers located on the ends of the stent, six at each end.
-Three at each end are radiopaque tantalum markers (1A) and three are made out of nitinol (nickel-titanium) (1B).
+The stent has a total of 12 tantalum radiopaque markers (Figure 2, items 1A & 1B) located on the ends of the stent (i.e., 6 at each end).